Killing for Love (film): Production

 The film makes use of extensive original footage from press archives, as the two court cases were the first lawsuits to be broadcast nationwide on American television.
 In the film, these recordings from 1985 to 1990 are combined with scenes shot during the making of the film, including interviews with Jens Söring, witnesses, the investigators involved in the case, lawyers, prosecutors and journalists.
 In addition, extensive materials such as original crime scene photos and evidence, court transcripts, newspaper archives, love letters and diaries of the two main protagonists were evaluated in the film.

 The film makes use of reenactments, featuring the voices of Daniel Brühl (as Söring) and Imogen Poots (as Haysom).

 Releases

 The film premiered at the Munich International Film Festival and was released theatrically in October 2016.

 The film had its North American premiere on 5 November 2016, at the Virginia Film Festival.
 Further festival screenings were planned at the Denver Film Festival and Doc NYC.

-In the U.K., it was shown in March 2017 by the BBC, as part of their documentary strand "Storyville", under the title Killing for Love.
+In the United Kingdom it was shown in March 2017 by the BBC, as part of their documentary strand Storyville, under the title Killing for Love.

-In The Netherlands, public broadcaster NPO2 showed the film in two parts in its documentary series 2Doc in April 2017.
+In the Netherlands, public broadcaster NPO2 showed the film in two parts in its documentary series 2Doc in April 2017.

 This film became the source material for a true crime podcast produced and narrated by Amanda Knox in 2019.